 Here the passwd command sets/changes the password.

-You can check whether the new user “rick” contains the assigned UID:2013 by typing the following command:
+You can check whether the new user “rick” contains the assigned UID (2013) by using the id command.
+Here is how:

 id rick